gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.Diagnostics.Process/README.md

 Meet the `End()` method provided by `Gapotchenko.FX.Diagnostics.Process` module.
 It allows to end a process according to a specified mode of operation.
-The default mode of operation is `ProcessEndMode.Complete` that goes as follows whatever succeeds first:
+The default mode of operation is `ProcessEndMode.Complete` that goes as follows:

  1. Graceful techniques:
    1.1.
 Tries to close a main window of a process